 NAWL provides a venue to make online employment connections with women in the legal profession.
 There are also options for female law students to become members.

-Every year, the sharpest legal minds in the lesbian, gay, bisexual, and transgender (LGBT) community gather at the National LGBT Bar Association Career Fair & Conference.
+Every year, the sharpest legal minds in the LGBTQ+ community gather at the National LGBTQ+ Bar Association Career Fair & Conference.

 JAG Week is a series of events that provide an opportunity for students to learn more about opportunities in the military while also honoring the veteran law students of our OCU Law community.